 New technology is continually emerging.
 With this in mind, we will continue to consult community partners on universal accessibility and will involve them in the early planning stages to receive the benefit of their ideas.

-For example, when upgrading our next generation of pay parking self-serve kiosks, we will evaluate and consult with the disability community and ensure they meet the Canadian Standards Association (CSA)'s guidelines.
-When procuring new equipment, we will pay particular attention to textures and colours and the way equipment is placed within the airport, to minimize sensory challenges and improve ergonomics.
-In 2024, we will build awareness with our commercial tenants on the inclusive opportunity to adopt accessible payment terminals.
+In 2025, we are building awareness with our commercial tenants on the inclusive opportunity to adopt accessible payment terminals.